The International Hotel Law Review: Denmark

-One of the aims of this provision is to protect entrepreneurs from disloyal marketing practices, which can risk confusion, free-riding or some other form of exploitation of anothers' efforts, as well as infringement of another company's right to a name, design, etc.
+One of the aims of this provision is to protect entrepreneurs from disloyal marketing practices, which may risk confusion, free-riding or some other form of exploitation of another's efforts, as well as infringement of another company's right to a name, design, etc.

 It is a prerequisite to the applicability of the act that the marketing practice in question is related to the Danish market.

 Data and hotel tech

 The hotel industry is processing vast quantities of personal data, primarily on guests (e.g., name, gender, nationality and other passport-related data) and hotel owners are typically considered data controllers in a General Data Privacy Regulation (GDPR) context.